 Both the Mi Bands are waterproof, and we can personally vouch for that as the MyHealthyApple team has taken it for a swim at the beach quite a few times already.

 Last but not least, you can also use a Mi Band to track your weight, find your lost phone (If it’s nearby to connect with Bluetooth), get idle alerts for when you’re a bit too lazy, track your sleep quality, track workouts, and a few more minor details.
 Not to mention the crazy battery life of 20+ days.

 Of course, all of that can be synced with Google Fit by using the Mi Fit app.

-So, for less than $50, both the Mi Band 4 and Mi Band 5 are two of the best, cheap Google Fit gadgets that we’ve ever tried, and we highly recommend them.
+So, for less than $50, the Mi Band is an affordable, cheap Google Fit gadget that we’ve ever tried, and we highly recommend them.

 While these smartwatches cost significantly more, they also offer a lot more features!

 First things first, you’re obviously going to get all the goodies that the other affordable bands offer.
 These are essentials like: